-I will be looking at the start of clockmaking in Australia and the interesting story of the 18th century antique clock specialist Henry Lane.
-I need to pay special thanks to John Houstone, Kevin Fahy and Bill Bradshaw, the Australian Antique Collector and the Power House Museum in Australia for their help.
+I will be looking at the start of clockmaking in Australia.
+The interesting story of the 18th century antique clock specialist Henry Lane.
+I need to pay special thanks to John Houstone, Kevin Fahy and Bill Bradshaw.
+The Australian Antique Collector and the Power House Museum in Australia for their help.

-I have been associated with antique clocks all my life (http://www.pendulumofmayfair.co.uk)and I learnt about the story of Henry Lane from one of our clients.
-Many years ago we had for sale a stunning Bristol antique clock by this maker at our retail antique clock shop in London, Pendulum of Mayfair Ltd. The power of the internet made it possible for a client in Australia to notice this clock and travel all the way from Australia to London, UK to view and eventually purchase this magnificent clock.
+I have been associated with antique clocks all my life and I learnt about the story of Henry Lane from one of our clients.
+Many years ago we had for sale a stunning Bristol antique clock by this maker at our retail antique clock shop in London, Pendulum of Mayfair Ltd. The power of the internet made it possible for a client in Australia to notice this clock and travel all the way from Australia to London, UK.
+He viewed and eventually purchase this magnificent clock.
 The clock itself is pictured below.

 At Charlotte’s trial in Gloucester on the 30th July 1800 she was also sentenced for transportation for life.
 Henry left Spithead on the Perseus with 112 other male prisoners on the 12th February 1802 and he arrived in Sydney cove on the 4th August.
 Charlotte left on the Glatton on the 23rd September, 1802 and arrived on the 11th March, 1803.

 Henry who at his trial was 50 years of age and had a wife and family.
 Not much was known about the relationship with Charlotte but it is clear by 1806 Charlotte was living with Henry in Sydney.
-Charlotte is described to the Governor in 1810 as a ‘housekeeper’ and in Rev Samuel Marsden’s Female Muster of 1806, she is described as a ‘concubine’.
-That is a woman in an ongoing, marriage-like relationship with a man to whom she cannot be married for a specific reason !
+Charlotte is described to the Governor in 1810 as a ‘housekeeper’.
+In Rev Samuel Marsden’s Female Muster of 1806, she is described as a ‘concubine’.
+That is a woman in an ongoing, marriage-like relationship with a man to whom she cannot be married for a specific reason!
 Eventually on the 27th October 1813, they married at St John’s Parramatta.
 The assumption is made Henry’s wife in Bristol, England had died by that time.